Praying mantises will save us all from murder hornets

-For a quick primer, murder hornets were recently spotted in Washington state; they are 2 inches long; and can sting through protective beekeeping suits.
+For a quick primer, murder hornets (the nickname for Asian giant hornets) were recently spotted in Washington state.
+They are 2 inches long and can sting through protective beekeeping suits.
 Their venom is equivalent to that of a venomous snake, and they can sting multiple times.

-But thankfully, a saviour has arrived.
-It seems that another insect could be a big threat to Asian giant hornets -- the praying mantis.
+But thankfully, a savior has arrived.
+It seems another insect could be a big threat to Asian giant hornets -- the praying mantis.
 In a video that went viral on social media this week, a praying mantis not only attacks a murder hornet, but chomps on its brains.

-So it's a relief to know that murder hornets are also on their menu.
+So it's a relief to know murder hornets are also on their menu.

 But if you don't plan on making murder hornet tacos anytime soon, it's nice to know praying mantises have our backs.